clicon/clicon/README.md

 Several example applications are provided, including Hello, NTP, and datamodel.

-CLIgen [CLIgen](http://www.clicon.org) is required for building CLICON.
+CLIgen [CLIgen](http://www.cligen.se) is required for building CLICON.
 If you need to build and install CLIgen:

     git clone https://github.com/olofhagsand/cligen.git
     cd cligen; configure; make; make install

-CLICON is covered by GPLv3, but can be obtained with a commercial license.
+CLICON is covered by GPLv3, and is also available with commercial license.

 See COPYING for license, CHANGELOG for recent changes.